 SS 222 abc.
 Econometrics.
 9 units (3-0-6); first, second, third terms.
 Introduction to the use of multivariate and nonlinear methods in the social sciences.
-Instructors: Sherman, Staff.
+Open to Social Science graduate students only.
+Instructors: Shum, Gillen, Sherman.

 SS 223 abc.
 Advanced Topics in Econometric Theory.
-9 units (3-0-6); first, second, third terms.
+9 units (3-0-6); first, second terms.
 Prerequisite: SS 222 abc; may be repeated for credit.
 A course in quantitative methods for second- and third-year social science graduate students.
-Instructors: Sherman, Matzkin.
+Instructors: Sherman, Shum.

 SS 227.
 Identification Problems in the Social Sciences.
-9 units (3-0-6); second term.
+9 units (3-0-6).
 Prerequisite: SS 222 abc.
 There is a tension in modeling social science phenomena between making strong assumptions, which lead to descriptive or normative conclusions that are precise when the assumptions hold but invalid when they do not hold, and making weak assumptions, which lead to less precise conclusions but hold more generally.
 The preponderance of social science research to date takes the former approach.
 This course studies recent advances in the latter approach.
 The course will review the work of Manski on bounds identification and estimation and trace some of the developments in this line of research to the present.
 Various applications of the methodology will be considered, including applications to Stanford-9 test-score data and data on organic pollutants in the Love Canal.
-Not offered 2008-09.
+Not offered 2011-12.

 SS 228.
 Applied Data Analysis for the Social Sciences.
 9 units (3-0-6); third term.
 The course covers issues of management and computation in the statistical analysis of large social science databases.
 Maximum likelihood and Bayesian estimation will be the focus.
 This includes a study of Markov Chain Monte Carlo (MCMC) methods.
 Substantive social science problems will be addressed by integrating programming, numerical optimization, and statistical methodology.
-Instructor: Katz.
+Not offered 2011-12.

 SS 229 abc.
 Theoretical and Quantitative Dimensions of Historical Development.
-9 units (3-0-6); first, second, third terms.
+9 units (3-0-6); first, second terms.
 May be repeated for credit.
 Introduction to modern quantitative history.
 The tools of economic and political theory applied to problems of economic, social, and political development in a historical context.
 Second and third terms will be graded together.
 A pass/fail will be assigned in the second term and then changed to the appropriate letter grade at the end of the third term.
-Instructor: Rosenthal.
+Instructor: Hoffman, Rosenthal.